 - funding of tourism infrastructure and

-- the tricky situation of ownership and management of the trail in practice since it covers such a large area and includes such a wide and rich range of communities, World Heritage Sites, national parks, privately and public owned land and assets, and The River Gambia itself.
+- the tricky situation of ownership and management of the trail in practice since it covers such a large area and includes such a wide and rich range of communities, World Heritage Sites, national parks, private and public owned land and assets, and The River Gambia itself.

-However, these challenges have been embraced as part of the long-term plans and hopefully the Ninki Nanka Trail will be able to play a special part in the future of tourism in The Gambia.
+However, these challenges have been embraced as part of the long-term plans and hopefully, the Ninki Nanka Trail will be able to play a special part in the future of tourism in The Gambia.

 Thank you, Lucy.